LABORA-INF-UFG/paper-MACAK-2022/README.md

 If you have questions or comments, please email us: [my5G team](mailto:mario.lemes@ifg.edu.br).

-If you want to cite this tutorial, please use the following information:
+If you want to cite this tool, please use the following information:

 ```bash
 @misc{???,